The Joint-Payee Question

 California Commercial Code §§ 3110(d) and 3420

 Public sources for verification.
 California statutory text is published at leginfo.legislature.ca.gov.
-The Uniform Commercial Code parallel framework is at UCC Article 3 at Cornell LII.
+The Uniform Commercial Code parallel framework is at UCC Article 3, Cornell LII.

 California Rules of Professional Conduct Rule 1.15